CSCfi/csc-user-guide/docs/cloud/pouta/known-problems.md

 -   Performance:  For the full  hpc-gen1 node flavour (16  cores) some slowdown has been observed with some codes when using more than 12 cores when compared to taito.csc.fi.
-Please report any performance regressions compared to taito to cloud-support@csc.fi.
+Please report any performance regressions compared to Taito to cloud-support@csc.fi.
 -   Network:  It's possible to  add the  same floating IP  to multiple instances using  the API.
 There is  no warning or error.
 The last API call is the one which takes effect.